Adam Young: Personal life

 Young is a devout Christian and has stated that his faith is the only thing more important to him than music.
-He still lives in Owatonna, Minnesota.
+He is married and lives in Owatonna, Minnesota.
 He describes himself as introverted and believes he has symptoms of Asperger syndrome, though he has never received a formal diagnosis.
 Young enjoys photography and considers himself to be an amateur photographer.